Microsoft continues to develop Word and add features. The software is mature and stable. It has been around for almost 40 year.

 It’s unlikely most people use more than 10 percent of the product.

 Yet there is one important feature missing from Microsoft Word.
-It’s frustrating that I can’t use it to create professional, high-end output.
+You can’t use it to create professional, high-end output.

-Microsoft Word is fine, although overkill, for emailed documents.
-Email clients have all the editing tools you need.
+Microsoft Word is fine, although overkill, for mailed documents.
+Mail clients have all the editing tools you need.

 Word’s fonts are gorgeous.
 Calibri works particularly well on-screen.
 The problem is you never know for sure which fonts Word will use when you send a document to another computer.

-Things can go more wrong when you send Word documents to commercial printers or pre-press companies.
+Things can go wrong when you send Word documents to commercial printers or pre-press companies.

 Colour is also a Word danger-zone.
 You never know for certain what colour you’ll see at the other end.

-When I’m creating high-end documents or working with professional printers, I still have to use Adobe InDesign.
+When it comes to creating high-end documents or working with professional printers, you may to use Adobe InDesign.
 At around NZ$1,500 that’s an expensive sledgehammer cracking my layout nuts.

 Apple’s Pages word processor is a solid alternative for digital documents.
 It has built-in layout features.
 Indeed, at times it feels more like a layout application than a word processor.

-Life would be easier if Microsoft fixed Word.
+Life would be easier if Microsoft fixed Word to do these things.